lyp-packages/lilyjazz/README.md

-# lyp-lilyjazz - LilyJazz font package for lilypond
+# lilyjazz: LilyJazz font package for lilypond

 This package provides the LilyJazz open-source font for lilypond.